tinchodias/hiedra/README.md

 ```

 :warning:
-The [Pharo repository](https://github.com/pharo-project/pharo) might have a more recent version of this project.
+The [Pharo repository](https://github.com/pharo-project/pharo) might have a more recent version of this project, as the code is embedded (it's not maintained as an external project as Iceberg).
 :warning: